flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ^^Description^^

-    There are several common reasons for an autopilot disconnection most of them are typically caused by user/pilot error.
+    There are several common reasons for an autopilot disconnection, most of them are typically caused by user/pilot error.

     One common cause is input from controllers.
 Make sure your controllers are working correctly and do not send unwanted input.
 Use the MSFS deadzone controller settings to prevent unwanted input.

     Another common cause is the A320 protections for High Speed, High Angle of Attack incl.
 Alpha Floor.
     See our dedicated documentation for the A320 protections: